hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details class="myDetails" closed> <summary>Script</summary>

-Welcome everyone!
 Today, we’ll explore the incredible potential of combining TensorflowJS with TfMicro and WebSerial.
-You may already know how powerful TensorflowJS is when it comes to in-browser machine learning models for vision and sound.
+TensorflowJS is so powerful when it comes to in-browser machine learning models for vision and sound.
 But now, we are pushing the boundaries.
 Imagine this proof of concept using TinyMLjs training sensors and actuators in real-time—using low-cost microcontrollers—all within the browser.
-Let’s dive into this exciting shift in edge computing!

 </details>
 <hr>